 By the four-week mark, your baby will start growing one inch per month and gaining 140-200 grams a week.

 Their hearing is also fully developed after one month, which means they will begin to listen for the source of sounds and notice when you’re making loud noises around the room.
 With somewhat stronger neck muscles, they should start lifting their head briefly when they lie on their stomach and even turn it from side to side!

 One month in their vision should be improving, as is their ability to focus.
 However, it takes a lot of effort to do this, so they may look cross-eyed at some points.
 To help this, hold something in front of their face and move it from side to side slowly, they should start to try and follow it.

 How should a 4-week-old baby be cognitively developing?

 Continue having conversations with your baby and allowing them to focus on your face and watch your facial movements.
-They should start copying them and even reaching out for your face soon enough.
+They should start copying them and even reaching out to your face soon enough.